 This website is about digging deep into power and oppression.
-In trying to make sense of oppression, I’ve stepped back from focusing exclusively on the specifics of the (many) forms it takes and how it manifests.
-Instead, I’ve tried to get a handle on WHY in some people, the impulse to oppress exists.
+In trying to make sense of oppression, I’ve stepped back from focusing exclusively on the specifics of the (many) forms it takes.
+Instead, I’ve tried to get a handle on WHY in some people and cultures, the impulse to oppress exists.

-This “human nature” level of analysis about power/oppression is very common, but it is also really superficial and incomplete.
+This ‘human nature’ level of analysis about power/oppression is very common, but it is also pretty …inaccurate.

-Every person on Earth is utterly surrounded by millions and millions of bits of cultural norms we all (mostly unconsciously) respond to.
-Beyond that, cultures on this planet still vary widely.
-We in the Western world live with the legacy of “colonizer mindsets” that ended up being frighteningly successful.
-Colonizer mindsets allowed mostly males to invade and then actively try to wipe out untold numbers of cultures.
-Folks from these mindsets not only tried, but in numerous cases succeeded in completely wiping out some cultural traditions.
-So there’s that lovely little reality.
+Every person on Earth is utterly surrounded by millions and millions of bits of cultural norms we all (mostly unconsciously) respond to, and learn to live within (sometimes trying to change them, sometimes trying to promote aspects of them).
+There are currently still a wide variety of cultures on this planet.
+It’s also clear that some have been (purposefully) wiped out by others.
+We in the Western world live with both the legacy of Renaissance thinking, AND what we can call “colonizer mindsets” that ended up being frighteningly successful.
+While Renaissance thinking based in reason and logic is mostly positive, our cultural ancestors ALSO held beliefs about superiority, entitlement and greed that allowed (mostly males) to invade and then actively try to wipe out a wide variety of cultures.
+Folks with these hubristic and superiority based mindsets not only tried, but in numerous cases succeeded in completely wiping out some cultural traditions.
+That’s a horrific reality.
+But it is our reality.

 As a result, remnants of “colonizer mindsets” still greatly infect our cultural contexts today.
 When looked at objectively, the reality is we collectively accept (in modern Western cultures) absolutely horrific amounts of cruelty, violence, and senses of completely misplaced superiority.
 Many of the cultures that have survived have been pretty violent, while others who were more egalitarian have been…mostly obliterated.

-That’s a very difficult reality for many people to accept, but it’s true.
-Instead of accepting it, many people will try to say that’s just how humans are built.
-But even if there is some “human nature” at work around oppression, could “human nature” ever be reduced down to a simplistic monolith?
+Again, that’s a very difficult reality for many people to accept, but it’s true.
+Instead of accepting that, many humans do amazing mental gymnastics to avoid facing reality, and/or get completely turned around in their beliefs.
+As a result: many people will try to say that it is ‘human nature’ to try to oppress others.
+But even if there is some ‘human nature’ at work around oppression, could this supposed quality ever be reduced down to a simplistic monolith?

-And yet the idea that it’s human nature to try to dominate over others is taken as a truism, not a cultural construction.
-In that way it is like so many other historically and utterly wrong ideas about human nature that have served as organizing principles.
-For examples: the Earth used to be scientifically known as the center of the universe, men were known to be superior to women, white people were known to be better than others, and a male god who acted in capricious ways was utterly seen as factual, despite no one ever being able to prove his existence.
+But all kinds of myths were once taken as ‘facts.’
+The Earth clearly used to be at the center of the universe, science had proved men were superior to women, white people were known to be better than others, and a male god who acted in capricious ways was utterly seen as factual, despite no one ever being able to prove his existence.

-These ideas were seen as “obvious facts” to millions of utterly wrong people for several generations.
-Likewise, people have uttered variations about the “natural” selfishness of humans so often over the course of modern history, that this idea is taken as if it were fact by most people.
+These ideas were seen as ‘obvious facts’ to millions of completely wrong people for generations.
+Likewise, people have proclaimed variations about the ‘natural’ selfishness of humans so often over the course of modern history, that this idea is taken as if it were fact by many of us.

-Having said that, many sense that the idea: ‘it’s human nature to oppress’ isn’t quite right, but we collectively don’t really have very satisfactorily fleshed out alternative explanations.
-We have noted the many symptoms of problems around selfishness, but we’ve haven’t really gotten too far with figuring out the differences between what is a symptom of the disease, and what the disease itself really is.
+Having said that, many of us sense that the idea: ‘it’s human nature to oppress’ isn’t quite right, but we collectively haven’t gotten too much further than that.
+We don’t have fleshed out alternative theories.
+We have noted the many problems of selfishness, but we’ve haven’t really gotten too far with figuring out that selfishness is a symptom of illness, and not the actual disease itself.

 Don’t get me wrong here, you can definitely (and in many cases horrifically easily) die from these symptoms—I’m NOT dismissing them at all.
 However, you can also die from a myriad of opportunistic infections and cancers brought on by HIV that develops into AIDS.
 If you try to cure AIDS by only focusing on curing the specific infections or cancers that ail specific individuals, it will only get you so far.
 Medical researchers figured this out relatively quickly in the case of AIDS.

-This is a horrible reality, because our ills are—clearly— related to power.
+The short answer is because our collective social ills are all—clearly— related to power.

-But it’s a huge problem for us currently when many prior “great” thinkers about power have —ended— discussion on the topic by inferring, or even blithely proclaiming, that it’s just human nature to do evil things, or that it’s just human nature to lust after power.
+But it’s a huge problem for us currently when many prior “great” thinkers about power have (mostly) ignored questions of why certain people lust after ‘power over,’ or have —ended— discussion on the topic by inferring, or even blithely proclaiming, that it’s just human nature to do this.

 There are —at least— a couple of fundamental errors in the whole idea that ‘power over’ is the natural state of things.
 One has already been briefly mentioned.
 It is the conceiving of power as –only– manifesting as ‘power over.’
 Power has been so fetishized that many humans honestly get confused or lost (and then usually quickly descend into defensiveness) when it is suggested to them that there are others ways of organizing life beyond a simplistic elementary school level “top of the food chain” hierarchy.